 Tenant and Occupancy Management Function of Property Management

 When tenants are not happy, they vacate at the end of their leases, or even sometimes before.
 Not only does this reduce income due to unpaid rents, it also increases costs for marketing to replace the lost tenants.
-Effective tenant management involves:
+Effective tenant management includes:

-- responsive handling of repairs and maintenance; Not to harp on good communications and written instructions, but it's how to avoid problems in this area as well.
+Not to harp on good communications and written instructions, but it's how to avoid problems in this area as well.
 Your tenants should know when and how to report a maintenance problem.
 The easier you make the process the better.
 They need some idea of how soon you will respond, both during a regular workday, as well as at night or on weekends.
 Knowing will reduce complaints.
 If you're calling in repair vendors, make it important to them to be responsive to your tenants and to keep you informed if there are problems in doing so.

-- consistent and fair enforcement of regulations: Don't favor some tenants over others or enforce only the rules that upset you the most.
+Don't favor some tenants over others or enforce only the rules that upset you the most.
 Every time you fail to follow through on written lease rules, you weaken your ability to do so in the future.
 It could come back to haunt you if things go all legal on you.

 Failure in any of these areas will result in dissatisfied tenants, lower occupancy rates, increased marketing costs and lower return on investment.
 A property manager that does not consistently perform well at these duties will likely be replaced by the owner.

 Giving your tenants options for rent payment, such as using credit cards is a great loyalty tool.
 Yes, it costs money, but they generally will not do it unless they have to.
 Also, you can usually add a small percentage as a courtesy fee to use their card.

 Some online resources have come up that offer the credit card services, as well as online tenant applications, background checks and more.
 Your tenants can apply online, pay their rent online, and even renew their lease online in some cases.
 These services can be well worth the money.